khliland/CCI/README.md

 # CCI
 The CCI (Computational Conditional Independence) package is an R package designed to perform computational conditional independence.
-The testing applies machine learning methods combined with Monte Carlo cross validation.
+The testing applies machine learning, permutation in combination with Monte Carlo cross validation to estimate a null distribution of a performance metric and a corresponding test statistic.
 It enables users to test whether two variables are conditionally independent given a set of conditioning variables.
 The package supports a range of machine learning algorithms, including linear models (lm), random forests, and gradient boosting (xgboost).

-Key features include the ability to generate test statistics and null distributions through permutation testing, compute p-values, and visualize the results.
+Key features include the ability to generate null distributions and test statistics (or test distributions) of any size through permutation testing, compute p-values, and visualize the results.
 The package is flexible, allowing users to customize their analysis with custom machine learning functions and performance metrics.
 Testing conditional independence is particularly useful in causal inference modelling.

 ## Installation